ioBroker/ioBroker.js-controller/docs/en/viz/vis.md

 #### Projects
 Projects are collections of [Views](http://www.iobroker.net/?page_id=1193&lang=de).
 By default, the project _main_ is created and is called via `<IPdesServers>:8082/vis/index.html#ViewName`.
-The files of the project are in the ioBroker installation in the order `_ioBroker-Ordner_/iobroker-data/files/vis.0/main`.
+The files of the project are in the ioBroker installation in the folder `_ioBroker-Ordner_/iobroker-data/files/vis.0/main`.

 #### Project export / import
-Projects can be exported as a whole (for example, to share with other users): A zip file is created containing the images used, the vis-user.css stylesheet, and the actual vis-views.json definitions.
+Projects can be exported as a whole (for example, to share with other users): A zip file is created containing the images used, the vis-user.css stylesheet and the actual vis-views.json definitions.
 In addition, there is the option to export the project anonymously. : construction: To import other projects, simply drag the zip file of an export described above onto the window and enter a name for the new project: ![](../../de/viz/media/iobroker_vis_Editor_Setup_Projekt_ImportHeader.gif)

 #### New project...